Benj1x/IMPR-Notes/README.md

 Sum = 29
 ```
 ```
-1 //In this example, &x[2], the address of the third element, is assigned to the ptr pointer.
+1 //&x[2] (the address of the third element) is assigned to the ptr pointer.
- Hence , 3 was dispayed when we printed the *ptr.
+ Hence, 3 was dispayed when we printed the *ptr.
 2 //printing *(ptr+1) gives us the fourth element.
-Similarly, printing *(ptr-1) gives us the second element.
+Printing *(ptr-1) gives us the second element.
 3 #include <stdio.h>
 4 int main() {
 5